datajoint/datajoint-python/dev_guide/transpiler_specs.md

 Property `restriction` contains the `AndList` of conditions.
 Operator `&` creates a new restriction appending the new condition to the input's restriction.

-Property `source` represents the `FROM` clause and contains a list of either `QueryExpression` objects or table names in the case of base queries.
+Property `support` represents the `FROM` clause and contains a list of either `QueryExpression` objects or table names in the case of base queries.
-The joint operator `*` adds new elements to the `source` attribute.
+The joint operator `*` adds new elements to the `support` attribute.

-At least one element must be present in `source`.
-Multiple elements in `source` indicate a join.
+At least one element must be present in `support`.
+Multiple elements in `support` indicate a join.

 From the user's perspective `QueryExpression` objects are immutable: once created they cannot be modified.
 All operators derive new objects.